About2 E1488396740943 Cropped 4X6 (1)

 • Employees do not have to reduce their take-home pay in order to receive an employer contribution since the Cash Balance contributions (sometimes also satisfied through a profit-sharing plan) are not based on a “match.”
 Instead, the contribution is made by the employer.

-• The Company can base benefits at normal retirement age based on defined benefit calculations and thus can make significantly larger contributions to a defined benefit plan than to a defined contribution plan, which is limited to a maximum of around $69,000 per person per year.
+• The Company can base benefits at normal retirement age based on defined benefit calculations and thus can make significantly larger contributions to a defined benefit plan than to a defined contribution plan, which is limited to a maximum of around $70,000 per person per year in 2025.

 • Employees do not have to choose their own investments or bear any investment risk.